Skip to main content

 Captions

-Captions allow you to add text to your media to help boost SEO benefits and increase the accessibility of your content.
+Captions allow you to add text to your media to boost SEO and improve the accessibility of your content.
 Captions is a submenu in the Customize panel.
 A Wistia user can upload their own SRT file (in any language) or order captions in English.
 Captions are indicated by the _CC_ button at the bottom of the video.

 Channels